 3.1 Nomination Process

-- The APS will contact the Heads of School or Department of each tertiary institution and higher education provider which fulfils the requirements set out in clause 1(b), calling for recommendation of Candidates for the APS Prize.
+- The APS will contact the Heads of School or Department of each higher education provider which fulfils the requirements set out in clause 1(b), calling for recommendation of Candidates for the APS Prize.

 - In response to a call for recommendation, the Heads of Schools or Departments shall recommend Candidates to the APS.